 CFOs in particular have known this for years.
-The Sage 2019 survey, CFO 3.0 - Digital transformation beyond financial management, found that 77% of financial professionals said they would be unable to provide insights to the organisation if they did not invest in financial-management technology.
+The Sage 2019 survey, "CFO 3.0-Digital transformation beyond financial management", found that 77% of financial professionals said they wouldn't be able to give insights to the organisation if they didn't invest in financialmanagement technology.

 The 2021 survey proved them right.
 Throughout the pandemic, financial professionals across the UK faced pressure from their organisations to provide better, faster and more detailed information about the business and the impact of the pandemic.
 Unsurprisingly, then, 56% of finance leaders say that driving the company's digital transformation further is now their top priority for the next two years, ahead of cost-cutting and debt financing, and even ahead of advising CEOs on growth (see chart 1).
 More than half of respondents say they experienced a rise in requests for technology-enabled financial tools from other departments, including demand for more up-to-date data (51%).
 They also received requests for digitalisation of existing processes (44%), and expectations of commercial insights rather than just reporting data (30%).
-And nearly one in four (23%) reports that department heads specifically asked the finance department to invest in emerging technologies (see chart 2).
+And nearly one-in-four (23%) reports that department heads specifically asked the finance department to invest in emerging technologies (see chart 2).